 Action and Reaction

-Lack of transparency about the Daily News’ financial support has dogged the Daily Memphis since it began.
+Lack of transparency about its financial support has dogged the Daily Memphis since it began.
 It has been a barrier to membership in nonprofit news organizations and in pursuing some grants.

 An article written by Poynter September 29 said: “A soft spot in The Daily Memphian profile, in my view, is that the source of its financing is less than fully transparent.
 Businessman Andy Cates led the launch effort and is chairman of its board and probably a major contributor.”